 “When you’re poorly and having treatment, you’ve got to rely on family members.
 It can be half a day, or even a full day out, and if you’re having treatment every week, it really is an inconvenience.

 “Also, it’s much more tiring when you’re waiting around and travelling to and from hospitals.
 When you’re at home having treatment, there’s no waiting, no stress.”

 The value of specialist nurses

 “I’ve always had a specialist nurse that goes between myself and my consultant.
 That’s a wonderful thing.
-I can ring them any time, and he or she can pass information on.
+I can ring her any time, and she can pass information on.

-“It’s absolutely perfect; the communication is fabulous.
+“It’s absolutely perfect; the communication is great.
 I can contact Sciensus any time I need them.
 There’s always somebody on the other end of the phone.”

-He adds: “It’s an absolute privilege to be able to have this service.
-It makes a gigantic difference to my life.
+He adds: “This service makes a big difference to my life.
 It means I’ve got the strength and the energy to cope with treatment without going through the stress of travelling and waiting in hospital.”